long2ice/nvim/README.md

 # nvim

-This is my personal nvim configuration.
+This is my personal neovim configuration.

 ## Screenshots